What is a Special Needs Trust?

-- Only the undistributed income in a special needs trust is taxed because the distributed income is taxed as the beneficiary’s income level.
+- Only the undistributed income in a special needs trust is taxed because the distributed income is taxed at the beneficiary’s income level.

 Understanding a Special Needs Trust

-Although federal-state benefits through various programs are available to people with developmental disabilities or chronic diseases, sometimes the services are insufficient.
-Usually, such programs may only provide for the bare essentials, leaving out other necessities that strain family financial resources.
-As a result, a special needs trust is created to address the needs of people with developmental disabilities in the long term while maximizing financial resources.
+Although federal-state benefits that are provided through various programs are available to people with developmental disabilities or chronic diseases, sometimes the services are insufficient.
+Usually, such programs provide for the bare essentials, leaving out other necessities that strain family financial resources.
+As a result, a special needs trust can be created to address the needs of people with developmental disabilities over the long term while maximizing financial resources.

 Integral to the trust’s objective is the social protection of people with special needs by providing supplementary care and services.
-The costs of special needs are usually way too high for many families.
+The costs to support a person with special needs is usually outside the financial reach of many families.
 As a result, an interested party may create a special needs trust to supplement, but not replace, government-sponsored services.